• Skip to primary navigation

 Application fee: $500

-The Alberta Express Entry stream is for individuals who have a valid Express Entry profile in the federal Express Entry Pool, with a connection to Alberta.
+The Alberta Express Entry stream is for individuals who have an active Express Entry profile in the federal Express Entry Pool, with a connection to Alberta.
 Alberta will invite selected candidates from the pool to apply; there is no option to apply directly to the AAIP for this program.

 If you are a Tech worker, you may qualify for expedited processing under the Accelerated Tech Pathway.